Pilar, Buenos Aires: Tourism

 Cross of Pilar.
 Located on the corner of the intersection of Pedro Lagrave and Paraná streets, it's believed to have been placed in 1790 by Spanish missionaries traveling north from Buenos Aires; another version has it that this cross was placed as a guidepost when the original settlement was moved to its current location.
 The first mass in Pilar was held here, and with the advent of bricks as building material in the 19th century, the old wooden cross was replaced by masonry.

 The Site of the Miracle.
 The site, known originally as Rosendo's Post, where the miracle of the Virgin of Luján reportedly took place in 1630.
 There are two milestones that make reference to the miracle: a small altar with the image of the Virgin of Luján; and an old adobe chapel.
 The Ministry of Culture of the Nation declared this a National Historic Landmark.

 Pilar Nature Reserve.
 Established on 20 August 2003, the reserve made use of five former military lots bordering the north bank of the Luján River and totals 297 ha.
 A series of lagoons make it home to a profusion of roman cassie, Jerusalem thorn, tule, catay, waxyleaf nightshade and other flora, as well weasels, rabbits, nutria, skunks, amphibians, reptiles, and over 60 species of birds.

 Polo and golf.
 Pilar is known in Argentina as the National Capital of Polo.
 The Argentina Polo Association is headquartered in Pando-Carabassa Castle, built in the late nineteenth century.
 The site has nine fields and is home to the most important tournaments in the country.

+Demographics

+Pilar is the third most populous locality of Pilar Partido.